Skip to Content Skip to Footer

 An ethical, detail-oriented, computer-proficient person who can work in a "team" setting, and who possesses effective organizational, communication (especially writing), and critical thinking skills.

-All PARA-coded or LGST-coded classes meet synchronously (online via Microsoft Teams once per week, Monday through Thursday 6:30-9:00 pm) or asynchronously (at your own pace with no required class meetings).
+All PARA-coded or LGST-coded classes meet synchronously (online via Microsoft Teams once per week, Monday through Thursday 6:30-9:00 pm) or asynchronously (online with no required class meetings).
 All general education classes are offered online and in a traditional, face-to-face environment at a variety of times in the morning, afternoon and evening hours.
 Clayton State is on a semester system, with Fall (August), Spring (January) and Summer (May) sessions.
 Note, however, that a student can begin his or her Certificate in fall and spring semesters only.

 See the Registrar's Home Page for tuition/fees.
 For the Clayton State Admissions Office, call (678) 466-4115, or visit its web site on the University Home Page.